Evgenii Dadonov: Vegas Golden Knights

 After a disappointing first season with the Senators, Dadonov was traded to the Vegas Golden Knights in exchange for Nick Holden and a 2022 third-round draft pick on 28 July 2021.
 He was acquired by the Golden Knights to provide depth scoring and as a backup should the Golden Knights need to move larger contracts to get under the salary cap.

 During the 2021–22 season, the Golden Knights attempted to trade both Dadonov and a conditional second-round pick to the Anaheim Ducks in exchange for John Moore and Ryan Kesler at the NHL trade deadline on 21 March 2022, in order to alleviate salary cap constraints caused by the acquisition of star forward Jack Eichel from the Buffalo Sabres.
 The deal immediately came into question due to a no-trade clause in Dadonov's contract.
 A report the same day stated the Golden Knights claimed the Senators did not inform them of the no-trade clause, and the NHL's central registry processed the trade before Dadonov disputed its validity.
 On 23 March, the trade was officially voided.
 The controversy led to the NHL announcing plans to change how no-trade clauses were handled in the future.

-Dadonov's profile was elevated as a result of the events, and days after the resolution he scored the overtime-winning goal in a 26 March game against the Chicago Blackhawks, receiving strong applause from the audience.
+Dadonov's profile was elevated as a result of the events, and days after the resolution he scored the overtime-winning goal in a 26 March game against the Chicago Blackhawks, receiving strong applause from the home crowd.
 The final two months of the season were Dadonov's strongest, and he finished with 20 goals and 23 assists.
 It was widely expected, however, that the Golden Knights would again attempt to trade Dadonov in the offseason.